-The presentation takes place during the MP Symposium which is typically over two days in April for Spring graduates, and one day in December for December graduates.
+The presentation takes place during the MP Symposium which is typically over four days in April for Spring graduates, and one day in December for December graduates.
 The presentation is given orally alongside visual aids like a slide show.

-Group Presentations will have 30 minutes to present and 10 minutes for questions.
-Solo Presentations will have 15 minutes to present and 5 minutes for questions.
+Presentations will have 15 minutes to present and 5 minutes for questions.

 - Store a backup of the presentation.
 Save the backup in a location that will be accessible from the presentation room – email, Box account, another external drive, etc.